Mailbag, Worship

 We love Christ– As Christians, our love for Christ should motivate everything we do.
 If we’re speaking truth from fleshly motives such as pride, the desire to make a name for ourselves, or the competitive drive to win an argument, everything we say can be 100% factually right and we can still be spiritually in the wrong because the motive of our heart is wrong.
 God isn’t a debate judge awarding us points for compelling arguments.
 God weighs the heart.

-We love God’s word– To love Christ is to love the Bible because Scripture is literally God Himself speaking to us.
+We love God’s Word– To love Christ is to love the Bible because Scripture is literally God Himself speaking to us.
 Besides the cleansing of the temple, the passage in which we see Jesus’ righteous anger displayed most clearly is Matthew 23.
 Here, Jesus delivers a scorching rebuke to the scribes and Pharisees for twisting God’s Word and, in doing so, leading people away from the truth of Scripture.
-It is only natural for those of us who have the mind of Christ and are indwelt by the Holy Spirit to have that same love for God’s Word and feel righteous anger over the maligning of it.
+It is only natural for those of us who have the mind of Christ and are indwelt by the Holy Spirit to have that same love for God’s word and feel righteous anger over the maligning of it.

 We love the church– To love Christ is also to love His bride, the church.
 Christ gave his life to cleanse the church “so that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.”
-Seeing Christ’s bride blemished and corrupted by false doctrine should grieve us deeply and motivate us to call the church to be cleansed “by the washing of water with the word.”
+Seeing Christ’s bride blemished and corrupted by false doctrine should grieve us deeply and motivate us to call the church to be cleansed “by the washing of water with the Word.”

 We love the captives– Paul speaks of false teachers “who creep into households and capture weak women.”
-Sometimes, the women who follow false teachers simply don’t know any better.
-Often, they’re not genuinely saved.
-They are casualties and prisoners of war held hostage by the enemy.
-We are to love them enough to show them the truth of God’s Word so that “they may come to their senses and escape from the snare of the devil, after being captured by him to do his will.”
+Often, the women who follow false teachers simply don’t know any better.
+Though Scripture is clear that they’re complicit in their own captivity, they are casualties and prisoners of war held hostage by the enemy.
+We are to love them enough to show them the truth of God’s word so that “they may come to their senses and escape from the snare of the devil, after being captured by him to do his will.”

 We love the enemyEvery Christian was at one time an enemy of the cross.
 Every last one of us.
 Until someone loved us enough to intervene with the truth of the gospel.
 False teachers – those who, despite biblical correction, unrepentantly teach doctrine which is plainly refuted by Scripture – have made themselves enemies of the cross, even if they call themselves “Christian,” even if they wear the title of “pastor,” even if they’re holding a Bible in their hands and refer to it occasionally as they “teach” us.

-In the same way a loving sister would not turn a blind eye and hope for the best if her sibling began using drugs and became increasingly addicted, it is not loving to stand idly by and allow false teachers to continue to sink deeper and deeper into Satan’s clutches by doing his bidding without making every effort to stop them in order to rescue them.
+In the same way that a loving sister would not turn a blind eye and hope for the best if her sibling began using drugs and became increasingly addicted, it is not lovingย to stand idly by and allow false teachers to continue to sink deeper and deeper into Satan’s clutches by doing his bidding without making every effort to stop them in order to rescue them.

 *It is not loving* to stand idly by and allow false teachers to continue to sink deeper and deeper into Satan’s clutches by doing his bidding without making every effort to stop them in order to rescue them.